About

 Abdulaziz (Abdul) Alrefaie

-Abdul is a third-year PhD student in Mechanical Engineering.
+Abdul is a fourth-year PhD student in Mechanical Engineering.
 He received his MS from the University of Toledo, and his research interests include flow visualization with background oriented schlieren imaging.
 Outside of academics and research he enjoys water sports including swimming and scuba diving.
 Abdul has been practicing scuba diving since 2014, and is a certified master scuba diver.

 Gauresh Jassal headshot